Liz Goodwin

 Elizabeth Jane Goodwin OBE (born 6 June 1961) is a British businesswoman and environmentalist.

-She is the Senior fellow and Director of Food Loss and Waste for WRI (World Resources Institute) and also the Chair of ReLondon (formerly London Waste and Recycling Board).
+She is the Senior fellow and Director of Food Loss and Waste for WRI (World Resources Institute).

 She was previously the CEO of the waste reduction charity, WRAP (Waste & Resources Action Programme) from 2007 to 2016.
 In 2015, she was recognised in the Queen's Birthday Honours list and received an OBE for her services to business resource efficiency and the environment.

 Early life

 Goodwin was born in June 1961 in London.

 Education

 Goodwin attended Chichester High School For Girls from 1972 to 1979.
 After leaving Chichester High School for Girls, she went on to study a BSc in Chemistry at UCL, and following that, completed a PhD in Chemical physics from the University of Exeter.
 In 2010, Cranfield University honoured Goodwin with an honorary Doctor of Science, in recognition of her achievements in environmental, recycling and resource efficiency issues.
 The Society for the Environment also elected Goodwin as an Honorary Fellow of the Society for the Environment in December 2013, in recognition to her services to the environment.